home-assistant/home-assistant.io/source/_components/climate.proliphix.markdown

 - **username** (*Required*): Username for the thermostat.
 - **password** (*Required*): Password for the thermostat.

-The Proliphix NT Thermostat series are ethernet connected thermostats.
+The Proliphix NT Thermostat series are Ethernet connected thermostats.
 They have a local HTTP interface that is based on get/set of OID values.
 A complete collection of the API is available in this [API documentation](https://github.com/sdague/thermostat.rb/blob/master/docs/PDP_API_R1_11.pdf).